 We take student data privacy very seriously in Denver Public Schools (DPS).
 Safeguarding student data is an essential responsibility for all DPS employees.
 Our schools and staff follow our Student Data Privacy training and guidance process to ensure that all DPS staff are:

 The Colorado Department of Education (CDE) collects student data from students across Colorado to meet specific policy, practice, and service requirements of state and federal laws.
 We collect and submit DPS student data to CDE based on their requirements and procedures.
 CDE provides a Data Collection Fact Sheet of what type of information is collected as well as an overview of the Data Elements Collected in Data Collection System to meet state and federal reporting mandates.
+In addition, this Student Data Map outlines the types of student Personally Identifiable Information (PII) that we collect in our primary enterprise applications.
+These applications represent the core of DPS’ operational information systems, and the data within these systems is highly managed for security, quality and appropriate usage.

 The Academic Technology Menu (ATM) is a resource for school leaders, teachers, students and parents/guardians as part of the student data privacy process.
 The purpose of the ATM is to allow school leaders and teachers to identify which tools they plan to use with students, and to inform parents/guardians of these tools and their privacy policies.
 As applications are adopted by schools, and if they are not already protected by student data privacy agreements, the ATM provides assistance for schools to take appropriate measures in protecting student data by providing guidelines for obtaining data-sharing agreements or obtaining parent consent for classroom use.
 The ATM is also an integral part of the district’s Academic Technology Strategic Plan.